Tummy Tuck (Abdominoplasty)

 At your personal consultation, we will provide you with a personalized, detailed price quote that includes the full cost of having your procedure with Dr. Branman.
 We can also discuss financing options, if you like.

-Little Rock tummy tuck with Dr. Branman: What to Expect
+Before & AfterTummy tuck in Little Rock with Dr. Branman: What to expect

 In this video, our registered nurse explains the full Little Rock abdominoplasty process, including how to prep, what to expect, and how to recover after a tummy tuck at Cosmetic Surgery Center with Dr. Branman.